BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_options.md

  - The term 'FlatPattern' will be appended to the filename.
  - This feature will recongize sheet metal parts and export them as a flat pattern.
  - Several options can be selected using the checkboxes to configure the DXF export according to your requirements.

-These options are accessible by clicking the **Flat Pattern Settings** button.
-Below is the list of available options:
+ These options are accessible by clicking the **Flat Pattern Settings** button:

+ ### Sheet Metal Options:
  1. Eport flat-pattern geometry
  2. Include hidden edges
  3. Export bend lines